Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 David A. Jackson - Knight-Swift Transportation Holdings, Inc.

 Yeah, I would say, Tom, that we'll kind of maybe address the two fleets maybe a little bit separately.
 So, from a Knight perspective given the decline in utilization or miles per truck, that's a key focus for us before we think about adding a lot of capacity.
 And so, the open truck count has seen levels that we've not experienced in the past.
 And so, we've been working hard and diligently to try and fill trucks, but not compromise on safety and the recruiting process to hire qualified drivers.
-And so, of course, as we see this inflection and race, we have great desires to have every truck out safely running.
-And so – so that's the primary goal right now is to any growth in drivers, if you will, will be to get us full that hopefully you'll see that impact on utilization.
+And so, of course, as we see this inflection in rates, we have great desires to have every truck out safely running.
+And so that's the primary goal right now is to any growth in drivers, if you will, will be to get us full, that hopefully you'll see that impact on utilization.

 So that's the near-term goal.
 If we find that we're able to get enough rate to raise driver pay to a level that is more attractive and helps us compete with some of the other vocational jobs out there, that likewise seem to be growing, but didn't take a couple of years off on wage increases like truckload transportation did as a result of the pricing environment, then – and we're in a position to add trucks, we will.
 Right now, given how difficult the driver environment is, it's very hard for us to forecast that as we look into certainly the first half of next year and for the foreseeable future, the goal is to get our trucks full.
 And hey, there is nobody that will be more excited about growth when we get that to happen than us, but we've got our work cut out for us.